-The Council has a ten year £576 million capital plan, which includes the Cross Tay Link Road, A9/A85 road junction improvement project and Perth City Hall upgrade.
-The expected spend in 2019-20 is £74 million.
+The Council has a ten year £598 million general fund capital plan, which includes the Cross Tay Link Road, Perth High School, Perth City Hall, Blairgowrie Recreation Centre projects.
+The expected spend in 2020-21 is £49 million, down from a budgeted spend of £82 million.
+This reduction is largely as a result of social restrictions which impeded on construction and renovation activities.